The World’s Largest Cruise Ship Compared to Famous Places

 Above we compared the largest cruise ship in the world to the Brooklyn Bridge, but there is no bridge more famous than California’s Golden Gate Bridge.

 The Golden Gate bridge is nearly 9,000 feet long, spanning from San Francisco to the Marin Headlands.
-That size makes it one of the few man-made structures that can make the biggest cruise ships look small.
-In fact, this ship looks only like a speck compared to the length of the iconic bridge.
+That size makes it one of the few man-made structures that can make the biggest cruise ship look small.
+In fact, this ship looks almost normal in size compared to the length of the iconic bridge.

 The Taj Mahal

-It’s one of the most famous sites in the world and shows just how massive the Oasis-class ships really are.
+It’s one of the most famous sites in the world and shows just how massive Royal Caribbean’s biggest ship really is.
 While the Taj Mahal complex is definitely larger, the ship can still hold its own.

 One place where the Taj Mahal wins?
 Nearly 8 million visitors visit the spot each year.
-By comparison, only about 300,000 passengers sail aboard an Oasis-class vessel annually.
+By comparison, “only” about 400,000 passengers could sail aboard an Icon-class vessel annually.

 The Pyramids

-The pyramids make up one of the Seven Wonders of the World.
+While the Taj Mahal is one of the new wonders, the pyramids in Egypt make up one of the Ancient Seven Wonders of the World.
 No one is quite certain how the massive structures were built thousands of years ago, but people are still awed by their size.
 Today, another wonder would fit neatly between two of the largest pyramids.

 Popular: 39 Useful Things to Pack (17 You Wouldn't Think Of)